Senate (Egypt): Candidates criteria

-The Shura Council member is elected by the absolute majority of valid votes cast in the elections.
+The Senate member is elected by the absolute majority of valid votes cast in the elections.

 Powers

 Although the powers of the Shura Council were not as extensive or effective as the People's Assembly, its jurisdiction as provided by Articles (194) and (195) of the Constitutions of 1971 and 2012 covers the studying and proposing of what is deemed necessary to preserve the principles of the 23 July revolution and the 15 May 1971 Corrective Revolution.

 The Shura Council consulted on the following (Article 195):